jkabat/sendy-bundle/README.md

 $status = $sendy->getSubscriberStatus('email@example.com');
 ```

-Subscribe user to default list (list id can be used as third parameter):
+Subscribe user to default list (other list id can be used as third parameter):

 ```php
 $sendy = $this->container->get('tzb_sendy.sendy_manager');
 $status = $sendy->subscribe('Name', 'email@example.com');
 ```

-Unsubscribe user from default list (list id can be used as second parameter):
+Unsubscribe user from default list (other list id can be used as second parameter):

 ```php
 $sendy = $this->container->get('tzb_sendy.sendy_manager');